jbcoe/value_types/DRAFT.md

 `allocator_traits<Allocator>::value_type` is not the same type as `T`, the program is ill-formed.
 Every object of type `indirect<T, Allocator>` uses an object of type `Allocator` to allocate and free storage for the owned object as needed.

-The owned object is constructed using the function `allocator_traits<allocator_type>::construct` and destroyed using the function `allocator_traits<allocator_type>::destroy`.
+3. Constructing an owned object using an allocator `a` and arguments `args...` means calling `allocator_traits<allocator_type>::construct(a, p, args...)` where `p` is a pointer to suitable storage.

 // DRAFTING NOTE: [indirect.general]#3 modeled on [container.reqmts]#64

-3. Copy constructors for an indirect value obtain an allocator by calling `allocator_traits<allocator_type>::select_on_container_copy_construction` on the allocator belonging to the indirect value being copied.
+4. Copy constructors for an indirect value obtain an allocator by calling `allocator_traits<allocator_type>::select_on_container_copy_construction` on the allocator belonging to the indirect value being copied.
 Move constructors obtain an allocator by move construction from the allocator belonging to the object